MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin.md

 ---
 title: bitsadmin
-description: "Windows Commands topic for **bitsadmin** - bitsadmin is a command-line tool that you can use to create, download, or upload jobs and monitor their progress." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin** - bitsadmin is a command-line tool that you can use to create, download, or upload jobs and monitor their progress. ms.custom: na ms.prod: windows-server ms.reviewer: na